anajuliabit/anajuliabit/README.md

 - I'm a mom to 3 adorable cats 🐱
 - I'm Brazilian 🇧🇷
 - Surfing is my go-to activity 🏄‍♀️
-- This year, my reading list includes so far: Sapiens A Brief History of Humankind, The Alchemist, Man's Search for Meaning, and currently Atomic Habits 📚
+- This year, my reading list includes so far: Sapiens A Brief History of Humankind, The Alchemist, Man's Search for Meaning, Atomic Habits and currently Thinking fast and slow📚
 - I've adopted nihilism as a part of my worldview and always welcome a hearty discussion on life, existence, and everything in between 🌌

 ## 🌐 Connect With Me